DomagojPlanjar/youtube_sentiment_analysis/README.md

 ## Overview

 This project involves sentiment analysis of YouTube comments using various machine learning models, including Word2Vec-based models and fine-tuned DistilBERT.
-The goal is to classify comments as either Positive or Negative.
+The goal is to classify comments as either Positive or Negative and display video rating in percentage.
 The project includes:

 - Training models using Word2Vec embeddings with Random Forest, Logistic Regression, and SVM.
 - Fine-tuning DistilBERT for better performance on the sentiment classification task.